gururafiki/oracle-cloud-docker-swarm-setup/README.md

-├── terraform/                # Terraform Infrastructure as Code for Oracle Cloud to setup compute instances and network ├── ansible/                  # Ansible Playbooks for Docker Swarm cluster creation and services deployment ├── docker-stack/             # Docker Stack templates that can be run deployed to Docker Swarm Cluster └── docker-compose/           # Example template for secrets and configuration variables
+├── terraform/                # Terraform Infrastructure as Code for Oracle Cloud to setup compute instances and network ├── ansible/                  # Ansible Playbooks for Docker Swarm cluster creation and services deployment ├── docker-stack/             # Docker Stack templates that can be run deployed to Docker Swarm Cluster └── docker-compose/           # Example docker compose templates that can be deployed to Dokploy
 ```

 ---